seanbermejo/django-template/README.md

-# Django-Environ template
+# Django template

-This template creates a simple template structure with django-environ.
+This template creates a simple template structure with django and npm.

 ## Structure